-The last goodbye: When Arshavin bossed the Kazakhstan Premier League
+The last goodbye: When Andrey Arshavin bossed it in Kazakhstan

 A swan song in Kazakhstan might not sound great on paper, but Andrey Arshavin ended his career with three years of non-stop fun.